HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 - Non-licensed billing providers (e.g., medical equipment suppliers)
 - Ancillary personnel (e.g., administrative staff)

-We expect stakeholders will typically use a [SMART on FHIR application](http://www.hl7.org/fhir/smart-app-launch/backend-services.html) to help attesters manage the attestation process (i.e. to submit attested data in the form of FHIR resources via a RESTful API).
+We expect stakeholders will typically use a [SMART on FHIR application](http://www.hl7.org/fhir/smart-app-launch/backend-services.html) to help attesters manage the attestation process (i.e., to submit attested data in the form of FHIR resources via a RESTful API).
 Such an application may be offered by an entity maintaining a verified healthcare directory, an application authorized by the verified healthcare directory or owned by the stakeholder(s) submitting attested data.

 Before accepting attested data, the NDH should have policies to ensure: